Elvis Presley at the White House in 1970 (Photo via Wikimedia Commons / U.S. Archives)

 He still is.

 Just a quick look at the performers who have covered the songs – ballads, gospel, rock – either written or recorded by Elvis bears that out: from Billy Joel and Paul McCartney on "All Shook Up;" ZZ Top on "Viva Las Vegas;" Fine Young Cannibals on "Suspicious Minds;" Barry Manilow, the Righteous Brothers and Todd Duncan on "Unchained Melody;" and Stray Cats on "Blue Suede Shoes" (some of this sampling gleaned from an Ed Fisher blog post from August 2010).
-Another video worth taking a look at is Nicholas Cage singing "Love Me Tender" to Laura Dern in the final scene of the movie, Wild at Heart.
+Another video worth taking a look at is Nicolas Cage singing "Love Me Tender" to Laura Dern in the final scene of the movie, Wild at Heart.

 Born in a two-room house in Tupelo, Miss., Presley rolled out his life in most unpredictable ways going from singing gospel with his parents at religious revivals to causing young women to scream and cry and faint at Elvis sightings.